Reverse Osmosis Filters: How RO it Works

 These days there are plenty of reasons to worry about the quality of the water that comes out of our taps.
-This worry is especially prevalent given the Flint Michigan water crisis has been going on for about six years.
+This worry is especially prevalent given the Flint Michigan water crisis has been going on for almost a decade.

 In most cases, citizens don’t need to concern themselves with the quality of water coming out of their taps.
 But there are systems we can install to ensure bad contaminants like lead and silica don’t get through to the water we use.

 One solution is to install reverse osmosis filters.
-Reverse osmosis is an effective technology that ensures water quality is up to standard for many industrial applications.
+Reverse osmosis, (RO) is an effective technology that ensures water quality is up to standard for many industrial applications.
 These include chemical manufacturing, pharmaceutical, and food & beverage industries.

 If you’re looking for a new filtration system for your building(s), keep reading.